 Yellow Arrow Publishing anticipates making an impact by providing opportunities and inspiration to more wonderful, vibrant voices in our community.
 In our classes, workshops, and writers groups, we allow women to express themselves however they come to us by creating a safe space to be proud of their work, lives, and stories.

 Since its inception in 2016, Yellow Arrow Publishing began its work in several arenas.
 It has published an adventure travel novel, gaining semi-finalist status from the Tucson Festival of Books Literary Contest.
-Our biannual literary journal is now on its fifth issue of creative nonfiction and poetry, representing voices worldwide.
+Our biannual literary journal of creative nonfiction and poetry represents voices worldwide.
 We are nourishing a Baltimore-based Girl’s Book Club, a group of sixth graders who are busily writing about superheroes and utopian visions of the future.
 The First Friday Reading Series in Highlandtown hosts a wide range of authors and genres as folks tour the arts district.
 In addition, we have begun offering workshops on myriad topics, to help writers improve their craft.

 Creating diversity in the literary world is deeply important work.
 It is our belief that when we share our stories with each other, it creates a ripple effect of empathy, compassion, and understanding.
 We see creativity as an act of service, making this project not just about great literature, but about contributing to the collective voice in our community.
 It’s about saying, yes, we belong here, too.